schollz/croc/README.md

 croc relay
 ```

 By default it uses TCP ports 9009-9013.
 Make sure to open those up.
-You can customize the ports (e.g. `croc relay --ports 1111,1112`), but you must have a minimum of **2** ports for the relay.
+You can customized the ports (e.g. `croc relay --ports 1111,1112`), but you must have a minimum of **2** ports for the relay.
 The first port is for communication and the subsequent ports are used for the multiplexed data transfer.

 You can send files using your relay by entering `--relay` to change the relay that you are using if you want to custom host your own.